 Gail was elected into Membertou Council for her first term in 2016.
 As a Membertou Band Councillor, she is responsible for the following portfolios: Finance, Membertou Entrepreneur Centre, Membertou Wellness Home and the Membertou Entertainment Centre.
 Gail also works diligently to remain informed by Membertou’s community members to address their concerns and ideas at the council table.
 Gail also takes on mentorship roles to support youth.
 She dedicates her time to many committees and organizations within Membertou and beyond.

 Lee was first elected in Membertou’s Council in 2008 and is currently in her 5th term.
-She is the Administrative Assistant for the Membertou Band since May 1993.
 Her portfolio includes St. Ann’s Mission Church, Membertou Market, Quality Assurance and Salary Review.

 Johanna was first elected into Membertou Council in 2002 and is currently in her 8th term as councillor.
 She recently retired after working with the Membertou Band Office for 33 years.
 Her portfolio includes Executive Committee, Membertou Entertainment Centre, Public Works, Sports & Recreation, including Lanes at Membertou and Training (METS, STAIRS).